astropy/astropy-workshop/00-Install_and_Setup/README.md

 The python version and all needed packages, including astropy, are listed in the [environment.yml](https://github.com/astropy/astropy-workshop/blob/main/00-Install_and_Setup/environment.yml) file.

-On Mac or Linux, open your terminal.
+Open a terminal window using the appropriate one for your operating system.

 Now navigate to this directory in the terminal.
 For example, if you installed the astropy-workshop directory in your home directory, you could type the following.

     % cd astropy-workshop/00-Install_and_Setup/

 And finally, on any platform, to install and activate the astropy-workshop environment, type: